-Students must meet the standards of satisfactory progress in order to remain eligible to receive financial assistance as well as to continue as a student of Bolivar Technical College.
+Students must meet the standards of satisfactory progress in order to remain eligible to receive financial assistance as well as to continue as a student at BTC.

 Satisfactory academic progress for purposes of determining continuing federal financial assistance is determined by applying the CGPA requirements, rate of pace requirements, maximum completion time restrictions, probation provisions, academic dismissal, and appeals procedures as outlined in the satisfactory academic progress section of this catalog.